-Member satisfaction with services is an important measure for evaluating GESB's performance in achieving our outcomes, which is the 'improved long term superannuation benefits of our members'.
-The provision of quality member services enhances member engagement in their superannuation which, along with the provision of value for money products and services, supports the achievement of improved superannuation benefits.
+Member satisfaction with services is an important measure for evaluating GESB's performance in achieving its purpose, which is to 'help members achieve quality retirement'.
+The provision of quality member services enhances member engagement in their superannuation which, along with the provision of value for money products and services, supports the achievement of a

-Members' satisfaction with the services provided by GESB was 91% (6-10 out of 10 ratings) for the 2021/22 financial year, against a target of 80%, with 82% of members rating the service as 8-10 out of 10.
+Members' satisfaction with the services provided by GESB was 90% (6-10 out of 10 ratings) for the 2022/2023 financial year, against a target of 80%, with 82% of members rating the service as 8-10 out of 10.
 The main contributor to exceeding target was having service representatives who demonstrated trustworthiness, expertise and knowledge and were able to satisfy member queries at the first point of contact.